mstksg/inCode/copy/entries/dependent-haskell-2.md

 knowing the type.

 For `OpaqueNet i o`, it's the same!
-You don't know the actual type of the `Network i hs o` it contains until you *pattern match* on the network!
+You don't know the actual type of the `Network i hs o` it contains until you *pattern match* on the network.
 Once you pattern match on it, all is revealed...and GHC lets you take advantage of knowing the type!